-If your bee is sluggish, extra nourishment may be just the thing!
-Try mixing up some organic cane sugar or refined white sugar crystals into a solution.
+To feed your bee, mix up some organic granulated cane sugar or refined white sugar crystals to create a sugar-water solution.
 A 1:1 mix (50%/50%) is appropriate, and this can be achieved simply by stirring the sugar rapidly in room temperature water.
 Offer a small portion of this solution in a shallow lid or teaspoon placed near the bee’s head.

-It’s also important to avoid brown sugar (which contains extra solids from molasses, which are difficult for bees to digest), and do not use boiling water (when sugars caramelize at high heat, they can create indigestible and possibly bee-toxic compounds).
-Place a few drops near the bee’s head (if you see its tongue outstretched, place the drops right near the tip).
-Not too much as a weakened bee may be clumsy, and you don’t want to make the situation worse by getting your bee covered in sugary water!
+It’s important to avoid brown sugar (which contains extra solids from molasses, which are difficult for bees to digest), and do not use boiling water (when sugars caramelize at high heat, they can create indigestible and possibly bee-toxic compounds).

-Following this advice should help your bee on its way to living another day 😌 It may take a few minutes or a few hours to recover.
-Don’t be surprised to find it gone if you’re not keeping a constant eye on it!
 In years past, I advised feeding a drop of local raw honey, but this can be a vector for spreading bee diseases, so to be safe, avoid feeding honey.
-If you’ve fed honey in the past, don’t worry about it too much, you likely helped more than hindered.
+If you’ve fed honey in the past, don’t worry about it too much, chances are you likely helped anyway.

 Avoid high fructose corn syrup at all costs, as compounds toxic to bees can be formed during manufacturing (as a result of overheating).
 And it should go without saying to avoid the fake stuff!
 I avoid conventional sugar because of possible pesticide residues (especially when sourced from sugar beets, which account for most sugar production and consumption in the United States; Monsanto licenses a Roundup Ready trait to sugarbeet seed companies).